 She returned to Monnier who had somehow kept her shop open.
 Together they endured the hardships of occupation as the Germans cut food and fuel supplies to the city.
 They were often literally starving.

-On August 23, 1944 Beach was aroused by loud shouts from the street.
+On August 23, 1944 Beach was roused by loud shouts from the street.
 She would recall:

 War correspondent Hemingway had somehow placed himself in command of a unit of the French Resistance and entered the city just ahead of the Allied armies.
 Before his famous “liberation” of the Bar of the Ritz Hotel, he had rushed to the rue de l’Odéon to personally liberate Beach.